niplav/site/reports.md

 * Report: Becoming Marginally More Productive
         * Follow Alexey Guzey's Advice, Leave the House
         * Internet Abstinence
-* Report: After 250 Hours of Meditation
-        * ~60 min a day
-        * Less bad at meditation
-        * Longer streaks of attention
-        * Surrounding time matters
 * Report: Buying socks of one kind
 -->